From Few to Many Faults: Optimal Adaptive Byzantine Agreement

 The view abstraction must satisfy the following property: \textit{eventually after GST, all honest nodes stay in the view with an honest leader for long enough}.
-Here, the ``long enough'' part is protocol-specific, and in our partially synchronous protocols, this always refers to the time period of $\mathcal{O}(\Delta)$.
+Here, the ``long enough'' part is protocol-specific, and in our partially synchronous protocols, this always refers to a time period of $\Theta(\Delta)$.

-Note that implementing a view abstraction is a straightforward process given that nodes have perfectly synchronized clocks.
+Note that implementing a view abstraction is a straightforward process if nodes have perfectly synchronized clocks.
 In this case, one can define an $i$-th view to be a time period of, for instance, $[4i\cdot\Delta, 4(i + 1)\cdot\Delta]$, hence making each view span a time period of $4\Delta$.
 An alternative to a perfect clocks assumption is a \emph{Partial Initial Clock Synchronization} assumption \cite{lewis2023fever}, which states that there is a known time period $\Gamma$ such that at least $t$ honest processes start a protocol within time $\Gamma$ after the first honest process starts it.
 Under this assumption, Fever \cite{lewis2023fever} implements a view change in a way that at most $\mathcal{O}(n + n \cdot f)$ words are sent before all honest nodes stay in the same view with an honest leader for long enough.
 We remark that Fever can be made to send only $\mathcal{O}(n + t \cdot f)$ words by making only $2t + 1$ instead of $n$ processes sending a $view$ message to the leader.
 Another common clock assumption is to say that local clocks of the processes can drift arbitrarily before GST, but do not drift after \cite{civit2025partial}.